PCOS: From symptoms to self-advocacy. Get the handbook

 No need to worry—this is completely normal!

-Every person is different and it may take a while before you begin noticing any physical symptoms.
-So even though it can be challenging (believe me, we get it), try not to compare your experience of post-ovulation symptoms to others’.
+Every person is different, and it may take some time before you begin to notice any physical symptoms.
+So even though it can be challenging (believe me, we get it), try not to compare your experience of post-ovulation symptoms to others.

 Also remember that your body has only just begun revving up progesterone production.
 So the amount of progesterone in your system at this stage may not cause any noticeable symptoms for another week or so.